dfm/emcee/docs/tutorials/autocorr.rst

 `suggested that other estimators might have lower variance <https://github.com/dfm/emcee/issues/209>`__.
-This is absolutely correct and, instead of the Goodman & Weare method, we now recommend computing the autocorrelation time for each walker (it’s actually possible to still use the ensemble to choose the appropriate window) and then average these estimates.
+This is absolutely correct and, instead of the Goodman & Weare method, we now recommend computing the autocorrelation time for each walker (it's actually possible to still use the ensemble to choose the appropriate window) and then average these estimates.